ahmadrosid/yuk/README.md

 But often I found myself still need to fix some stupids bug which is dealing with panic issue because of nil pointer error.

 I also hate how to stupid I'm when writing code in Go when it comes to error handling.
-I don't want to read repetitive code, I just want to finish my task.
+I don't want to write repetitive code, I just want to finish my task.

 The goal for this language is to prevent common bug because the unsafely of go, and just getting thing done and be productive.